Drain Water Pipe Smoker

 A cross bar support

-A cross bar support.
+A crossbar support.

 Brick support over smoke channel

-Brick support over smoke channel.
+Brick support over the smoke channel.

 Grill/Fire Pit